incoming student registration — frequently asked questions

 my roommate/friend is also coming to the mount. can we be in the same cabin?

 While our registration team accepts cabin requests, we cannot guarantee them.
-We’re confident that you’ll make even more friends and form lasting friendships with those in your cabin (known as your family group) if you’re open to new faces!
-Many students have met their closest friends at the Mount and have even become roommates later on.
+We’re confident that you’ll make even more friends and form genuine friendships with those in your cabin (known as your family group) if you’re open to new faces!
+Many students have met their closest friends at the Mount and have even become roommates later on in college.
 You’ll have plenty of time to hang out with your friends during free time throughout the weekend.
 The best part: you’ll be starting college with even MORE community!

 i don’t know anyone coming to the mount. do most people come with friends?

 Definitely not!
 Most incoming students attend the Mount without knowing anyone else.
-Just 3 days later, they leave the weekend with numerous lasting friendships rooted in similar values.
+Just 3 days later, they leave the weekend with lasting friendships rooted in similar values.
 Incoming students will be intentionally placed in cabins with counselors (current UF/SF students) and fellow first-year students.
-Students will have free time and participate in large group games to help them mingle outside of their cabins as well, and they’ll receive information about campus ministries and local churches in Gainesville that can’t wait to encourage their walk with Christ.
+Students will have free time to mingle and will participate in large group games to help meet others outside of their cabins as well, and they’ll receive information about campus ministries and local churches in Gainesville that can’t wait to encourage their walk with Christ.